REGISTER

 LEARN MORE This product has multiple variants.
 The options may be chosen on the product page

 Interested in one-on-one instruction?
-Have a particular course of study you’d like to follow?
-Have a unique schedule that requires odd meeting times for class hours?
-Our Tutorials exist in order to meet the needs of any student at any skill level, from Beginner to Expert levels.
-If a regular class won’t work for you for whatever reason, we can design a one-on-one Tutorial to meet your needs.
+Looking for a customized course of study?
+Have a unique schedule that doesn’t fit our normal class schedule?
+Our one-on-one Tutorials exist in order to meet the needs of any student at any skill level, from Beginner to Expert.
+We can simply replicate a normal class curriculum in the tutorial, or we can pursue a unique course of study suited to your needs and interests.

 Looking for ALI’s Latin for Kids programs?